 By mid-May, the broadcast networks must make some tough calls as to which series will return for the 2017-18 TV season, and which… won’t.

-As that deadline draws near, TVLine is singling out a few “bubble” shows and sizing up their prospects — based in large part on creative strides (and stumbles) and future potential, but also with a requisite nod to cold, hard numbers that attract TV’s single-minded grim reaper.
+As that deadline draws near, TVLine is singling out a few “bubble” shows and sizing up their prospects — based in large part on creative strides (and stumbles) and future potential, but also with a requisite nod to the cold, hard numbers that attract TV’s single-minded grim reaper.

-Vote below, and then state your own case for keeping or cutting New Girl.
+Vote below, and then state your own case for keeping or cutting Once.

 Launch Gallery: <I>Once Upon a Time</i> Season 6 Photos